ThanhBuiKhacNhat/Transformer-translation-task/Readme.md

 python evaluation.py
 ```
 # Ineferences
 See the file translate.py.
-If you don't have the resources to train the model, you can download my pre-trained model to use.
+If you don't have the resources to train the model, you can download my pre-trained model to use. (transformer_model.pth)

-To download the pre-trained model file "transformer_model.pth", you can click [here](https://example.com/transformer_model.pth).
-Make sure to save the file in the appropriate directory for your project.